 - The following types of expenses will be considered:

-- enhancement of the outdoor experience, e.g., trail construction and interpretive signage
+- Enhancing the outdoor experience (e.g., trail construction and interpretive signage).

 - Competitive proposals should demonstrate one or more of the following qualities:

-- Strong connection to parks and/or publicly-accessible, native undeveloped land.
+- Strong connection to parks and/or publicly accessible and undeveloped native land.

 - Strong park-related educational component for youth and/or adults.